uc-r/uc-r.github.io/datawrangling/week-3/about_the_data.md

 ##   8  0.00000 0.00000 0.00000 0.03125 0.00000 0.03125
 ```

 You probably noticed something you haven't seen before - `%>%`.
 This is called the pipe operator and it is provided by the `magrittr` package.
 This simply allows us to pipe an output from one function directly into the next.
-You can learn more about this very useful tool by going through the [Simplify Your Code with %>% tutorial](pipe).
+You'll learn more about the pipe operator later in this class.
+In the meantime if you want to learn more about this very useful tool now you can check out the [Simplify Your Code with %>% tutorial](pipe).

 We can add `round()` after `prop.table()` to round our values to a specified decimal: